Ethiopia's Coffee Is the Latest Victim of Climate Change

 Perhaps a more fair headline would be "Climate change displacing Ethiopian Coffee farmers, but will increase their productivity fourfold."?

+And the dinosaurs are dead and the glaciers retreated... if only the planets temperature had remained constant... we would not be having these arguments on the internet...

-Warmer climate means less extreme weather, not mor (Score:2)
+Warmer climate means less extreme weather, not mor (Score:3, Informative)

 A warmer climate means LESS extremes in weather, because as the temperature grows more water vapor enters the system and it acts on a damper (ha!) for really extreme weather.